On the geometry and uniqueness of asymptotically locally hyperbolic static vacuum black holes

 \item $M^{3}$ has compact $C^{\infty}$ boundary $\partial M= \bigsqcup_{j=1}^{J} \partial_{j} M$ consisting of connected components $\partial_{j} M$, $V$ extends smoothly to $0$ on $\partial M$, and $\partial M= \{ V = 0\}$ is a regular level set of $V$.

 \end{enumerate}

-\end{defn} We highlight that item (3) precludes degenerate horizons, which we do not address in this paper.
+\end{defn} We highlight that item (3) precludes degenerate horizons, which are not addressed in this paper.
 Our results center around a geometric inequality for outer-minimizing surfaces $\Sigma^{2} \subset (M^{3},g,V)$ relating the total mean curvature of $\Sigma$ with horizon data and with the infinity $(\widehat{\Sigma},\widehat{g})$ of $(M^{3},g,V)$.

-\begin{Theorem}[Minkowski Inequality for ALH Static Systems] Let $(M^{3},g,V)$ be an ALH static system, and assume also that Let $\Omega \subset M^{3}$ be a domain, i.e. a connected and bounded open set with $C^{\infty}$ boundary $\partial \Omega$, such that
+\begin{Theorem}[Minkowski Inequality for ALH Static Systems] Let $(M^{3},g,V)$ be an ALH static system, and assume also that the Euler characteristics satisfy Let $\Omega \subset M^{3}$ be a domain, i.e. a connected and bounded open set with $C^{\infty}$ boundary $\partial \Omega$, such that

 for some connected, outer-minimizing surface $\Sigma^{2} \subset (M^{3},g)$.
 Suppose also that Then we have the inequality

 on $\Sigma$.
 Here, $H$ is the outward mean curvature of $\Sigma^{2} \subset (M^{3},g)$, $w_{2}$ is the area of $(\widehat{\Sigma}^{2},\widehat{g})$, and $\kappa_{j}= \frac{\partial V}{\partial \nu}|_{\partial_{j} M}$ is the surface gravity of the horizon $\partial_{j} M$.
 Moreover, equality holds in \eqref{minkowski2} if and only if $J=1$, $(M^{3},g,V)$ is isometric to Kottler space \eqref{ads_schwarzschild}, and $\Sigma= \widehat{\Sigma} \times \{ \rho \}$ is a slice.